Below Deck Filming Locations – on a budget by ferry (2026)

 Italy

-“Below Deck Med” Season 3 transports viewers to Italy – specifically the breathtaking Amalfi Coast – showcasing iconic destinations like Naples, Capri, and Positano.
+‘Below Deck Med' Season 3 transports viewers to Italy, specifically the breathtaking Amalfi Coast, showcasing places such as Naples, Capri, and Positano.

-Meanwhile, “Below Deck Sailing Yacht” Season 4 anchors its story in Italy, predominantly around the scenic island of Sardinia, visiting captivating places like Cagliari and Olbia.
+Meanwhile, ‘Below Deck Sailing Yacht' Season 4 anchors its story around Sardinia, visiting scenic places such as Cagliari and Olbia.

-• Amalfi Coast base: Naples is a major hub for ferries/hydrofoils to Capri and nearby islands.
+• Amalfi Coast base: Naples is a major hub for ferries and hydrofoils to Capri and nearby islands.

-• Sardinia: Ferries to Sardinia (Olbia/Cagliari) are a classic route for a Mediterranean road trip.
+• Sardinia: Ferries to Sardinia are classic Mediterranean road-trip routes.

 • More routes: See ferries in Italy.

-Additionally, the season includes a stop in Bonifacio in Corsica, one of the Mediterranean’s most scenic ferry ports.
+The season also includes a stop in Bonifacio in Corsica, one of the Mediterranean’s most scenic ferry ports.

-In Below Deck Med Season 8, the crew returns to Italy, filming around the Italian Riviera, with Genoa as the main port for the season; Portofino is also featured.
+In Below Deck Med Season 8, the crew returns to Italy, filming around the Italian Riviera, with Genoa as the main port for the season, while Portofino also features prominently.

 France

-• Riviera base: Nice / Toulon / Marseille are common coastal gateways (routes vary by season/operator).
+• Riviera base: Nice, Toulon and Marseille are the main coastal gateways.

-• Island option: Ferries to Corsica are a popular add-on for a Mediterranean itinerary.
+• Island option: Ferries to Corsica are a popular add-on.

 • More routes: See ferries in France.

-Note: locations linked in the article can be reached by ferry (or by local ferries once you arrive), and are clickable for more information.
+Note: locations linked in the article can be reached by ferry, or by local ferries once you arrive.

 Spain

-Update: In Below Deck Mediterranean Season 10, the main base is Barcelona — a top ferry hub for Spain and the Mediterranean.
+Update: In Below Deck Mediterranean Season 10, the main base is Barcelona, one of the Mediterranean’s best-known ferry hubs.

 Malta

 Season 7 sets its sails around Malta.
-The mesmerizing blue waters of the Maltese islands captivated countless viewers.
+The clear blue waters of the Maltese islands captivated countless viewers.

-With the allure of cities like Valletta, Malta is undoubtedly a destination worth exploring.
+With the allure of cities such as Valletta, Malta is undoubtedly worth exploring.
 Discover the ferries to Malta we have listed.

 Below Deck Adventure